ruby/ruby/README.md

 <ruby-talk-request@ruby-lang.org>.

 ## How to compile and install

-This is what you need to do to compile and install Ruby:

 1. If you want to use Microsoft Visual C++ to compile Ruby, read [win32/README.win32](win32/README.win32) instead of this document.